Jean-Francois-C/SAP-Security-Audit/README.md

 ------------------
 #### 07. [Audit & Pentest] Weak SAP User and Access/Privileges Management (SAP application layer)

+#### Restrict access to the tables containing the local SAP password hashes
-> Several SAP transactions can be used to access the table USR02 or the view VUSR02_PWD that contains the passwords (depending your permissions)..
+> Several SAP transactions can be used to access the table USR02 or the view VUSR02_PWD that contains the password hashes (depending your permissions)..
 ```
 > SAP Quick Viewer : SQVI
 > SAP Standard query : SQ01